apiato/documentation/_docs/features/authentication.md

 <a name="logout"></a>
 ## Logout

-Logout by sending a POST request to `http://api.apiato.dev/v1/logout/` containing the Token in the Header.
+Logout by sending a `DELETE` request to `http://api.apiato.dev/v1/logout/` containing the Token in the Header.

 ```json
 {